trustwallet/trust-web3-provider/README.md

 ### Android

-TrustWeb3Provider is available through [Jitpack](https://jitpack.io) and [GitHub Packages](https://github.com/trustwallet/trust-web3-provider/packages), new version will only be available in GitHub.
+TrustWeb3Provider is available through [Jitpack](https://jitpack.io)
 #### Jitpack

 To install it: